 Let's say you're part of a DevOps team managing an online marketplace.
 You maintain detailed documentation that covers every aspect of your infrastructure, from setting up servers and databases to deploying code changes.

-One day, your team encounters an issue with the website experiencing slow response times.
-You quickly identify a misconfiguration in the load balancer settings thanks to your thorough documentation.
+One day, your team encounters an issue with the website's slow response times.
+Thanks to your thorough documentation, you quickly identify a misconfiguration in the load balancer settings.
 You follow the documented steps to correct the configuration, and with minimal time to remediation, the website is back to its optimal performance.

 Agile methodologies are all about helping your team work smarter and faster.
 In particular, Scrum and Kanban are my top recommended Agile approaches to help level up your DevOps culture.